Easy Aces: Accident of circumstance

 Goodman Ace (b.
-Goodman Aiskowitz, 1899–1982) was a film critic for the Journal Post in his native Kansas City.
+Goodman Aiskowitz, 1899–1982) was a film critic for the Kansas City Journal-Post in his native Kansas City.
 On radio station KMBC, he read comic strips to children on Sunday mornings and reviewed films on Friday evenings.
 One night in 1930, the cast of the 15-minute show that followed his slot failed to show up, and Ace found himself having to fill in the time.
 His wife, Jane (b.
 Jane Epstein, 1897–1974), had accompanied him to the studio that night, and the two engaged in an impromptu chat about their weekend bridge game.
 This brought such a favorable response that the station invited Ace to create a domestic comedy—even though neither of the couple had ever really acted before.

 At first, according to radio historian John Dunning (in On the Air: The Encyclopedia of Old-Time Radio), the show oriented entirely around the couple's bridge playing, and nearly died the same way, when Jane Ace was said to have lost her temper over her husband's constant needling of her style of play, and threatened to quit the show entirely.
-Ace revamped the show into "a more universally based domestic comedy revolving around Jane's improbable situations and impossible turns of phrase."
+Ace revamped the show into "a more universally based domestic comedy revolving around Jane's improbable situations and her impossible turns of phrase."
 The result was one of radio's most respected comedies, going on to a fifteen-year air life despite its never being a ratings blockbuster.
 It was the first KMBC program to go on to become a network radio show.

 Easy Aces moved to WBBM Chicago in 1930 on a trial basis; the Aces themselves launched a write-in appeal to test the size of their audience and thousands of letters convinced original sponsor Lavoris to renew the deal for 1932–33.
 (A typical Ace maneuver, according to Dunning, was to buy trade publication ad space poking fun at the show's modest rating: after all, a typical Ace ad would say, the ratings were polled by telephone and the Easy Aces audience never answered the phone while the show was on.)
 The program began airing on the CBS network in March 1932.
 That summer, the Aces sought New York City backing and found it in the Blackett, Sample and Hummert agency headed by Frank Hummert, soon to become radio's top soap opera producer with his wife Anne but then producing various other programs.